jamiegau/cinema-catcher-app/README.md

 This will download the example yml config file and other files into a direcory called cinema-catcher-app.
 In this directory you control the docker containers and bring up the applicatin and all its services.

 ## Editing the configuration file.
-The yml config file is in the directory `/opt/cinema-catcher-app`.
+The docker-compose.yml config file is in the directory `/opt/cinema-catcher-app`.
 ```
 $ cd /opt/cinema-catcher-app
 $ sudo nano docker-compose.yml